-MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation the structures, it is possible that ACMs and lead-based paint exist on the project site. buildings on parcels proposed for redevelopment shall be performed prior to demolition.
-Requirements outlined by Cal/OSHA Lead in Construction Standard, Title 8, CCR 1532.1 would be followed during demolition activities, including employee training, employee air monitoring and dust control.
-Any debris or soil containing lead-based paint or coatings would be disposed of at landfills that meet acceptance criteria for the waste being disposed. by the applicant prior to demolition and construction. required as part of the development permit.
-All measures will be printed on all construction documents, City's Community Development Agency SM HM-2: All potentially friable ACMs shall be removed in accordance with the NESHAP guidelines prior to building demolition or renovation that may disturb the materials.
-All demolition activities shall be undertaken in accordance with OSHA standards contained in Title 8 of the CCR, Section 1529, to protect workers from exposure to asbestos.
-Specific measures could include air monitoring during demolition and the use of vacuum extraction for asbestos-containing materials. contracts, and project plans prior to issuance of permits.
+(ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation Due to the age of SM HM-1: As appropriate, a lead survey of painted surfaces and soil around To be implemented All measures will be Director of the the structures, it is buildings on parcels proposed for redevelopment shall be performed prior to by the applicant required as part of City's Community possible that ACMs demolition.
+Requirements outlined by Cal/OSHA Lead in Construction prior to demolition the development Development and lead-based paint Standard, Title 8, CCR 1532.1 would be followed during demolition activities, and construction. permit.
+All Agency exist on the project including employee training, employee air monitoring and dust control.
+Any measures will be site. debris or soil containing lead-based paint or coatings would be disposed of at printed on all landfills that meet acceptance criteria for the waste being disposed. construction documents, SM HM-2: All potentially friable ACMs shall be removed in accordance with contracts, and the NESHAP guidelines prior to building demolition or renovation that may project plans prior to disturb the materials.
+All demolition activities shall be undertaken in issuance of permits. accordance with OSHA standards contained in Title 8 of the CCR, Section 1529, to protect workers from exposure to asbestos.
+Specific measures could include air monitoring during demolition and the use of vacuum extraction for asbestos-containing materials.
 SM HM-3: A registered asbestos abatement contractor shall be retained to remove and dispose of ACMs identified in the asbestos survey performed for the site in accordance with the standards stated above.
 SM HM-4: Materials containing more than one (1) percent asbestos are also subject to Bay Area Air Quality Management District (BAAQMD) regulations.
 Removal of materials containing more than one (1) percent asbestos shall be completed in accordance with BAAQMD requirements.